• Skip to primary navigation

 How to Freeze Dry Mashed Potatoes

-This page may contain affiliate links.
-Learn More.
+This post may contain affiliate links.
+Read our disclosure policy.

-Last fall I purchased a Harvest Right Freeze Dryer and it was the best decision that only took me 9 years to make!
+In 2019, I purchased a Harvest Right Freeze Dryer and it was the best decision that only took me 9 years to make!
 I wish that I had purchased it way sooner, but better late than never!

 Now that I do have my own freeze dryer, I run it all the time.
 One of our favorite dishes to freeze dry is homemade mashed potatoes.
-This makes them shelf stable and all you have to do to rehydrate them is to add a little hot water!
+This makes them shelf-stable and all you have to do to rehydrate them is to add a little hot water!

-Instant mashed potatoes from the store is all my grandmother ever made, and my mom too.
-It wasn't until my mom switched to scratch mashed potatoes when I was about 15 that I finally had the real thing.
+Instant mashed potatoes from the store are all my grandmother ever made, and my mom too.
+It wasn’t until my mom switched to scratch mashed potatoes when I was about 15 that I finally had the real thing.

-And once you have real homemade country style mashed potatoes, you'll never go back!
+And once you have real homemade country-style mashed potatoes, you’ll never go back!

 Normally, I make our mashed potatoes and just freeze them in bulk.
 But with all the things I love to freeze I was starting to run out of freezer space!

-So last fall I decided to experiment with freeze dried mashed potatoes.
+So last fall I decided to experiment with freeze-dried mashed potatoes.
 I was concerned that the taste and texture would be altered during the process, but I wanted to try.

-How to Make Freeze Dried Mashed Potatoes
+How to Make Freeze-Dried Mashed Potatoes

-While the freeze dryer makes it crazy easy to process food (like, just push the button and the machine does the rest) there are a few things you can do to make it easier for the freeze drying machine to dry the mashed potatoes.
+While the freeze dryer makes it crazy easy to process food (like, just push the button and the machine does the rest) there are a few things you can do to make it easier for the machine to dry the mashed potatoes.

 1. Make your favorite mashed potato recipe the day before you want to freeze dry them and put them in the fridge to get cold.